- Cannot Open the Program

 The 3D view may respond to your actions with a delay because of the limited computer performance.
 The performance problems usually don't affect the 2D Plan view.

 To speed up rendering in the 3D view, adjust the 3D settings in the 3D section of program Settings.
 This involves finding a compromise between the performance and the quality of the 3D picture.
 To do this:

-- Set the Full Scene Anti-Aliasing, Texture Filtering and Reflection Quality parameters to lower values.
+- Set the Full Scene Anti-Aliasing, Shadow Map Quality and Reflection Quality parameters to lower values.
 These are: